 No follow-up meetings have been scheduled as of this Board meeting.

-One observation is that all non-operational has been moved out of section two to section five.
+One observation is that all non-operational wording has been moved out of section two to section five.

 Each department still wants their own permits, this could work, if time frames were feasible.